IFSA-University of Queensland

 Estimated Program Costs

-The program fee includes tuition, orientation in Sydney, a weekend trip, and some local activities.
+The program fee includes tuition, orientation, a weekend trip, and some local activities.

 Approximate additional costs per semester